wundergraph/wundergraph/docs-website/src/pages/docs/features/graphql-to-json-rpc-compiler.md

 ---
 title: GraphQL to JSON-RPC Compiler
-pageTitle: WunderGraph - Features - GraphQL to JSON-RPC Compiler
+description: How WunderGraph compiles GraphQL Operations to JSON-RPC
-description:
 ---

 The most obvious advantage of GraphQL is that you can query exactly the data you want.